 Day 1 in Marrakech

-Allow a day to wander the Medina, shopping in the souks and absorbing the bustling atmosphere.
+Allow the morning to wander the Medina, shopping in the souks and absorbing the bustling atmosphere.
 Surrounding Djemaa el Fnaa, the souks sell clothes, furniture and jewellery, while further north are the food and leather markets.
+Enjoy lunch at one of the many restaurants.

 Day 2 in Marrakech

 In the new town is Jardin Majorelle – a gorgeous garden once owned by Yves San Lauren.
 It’s a complete contrast to the Medina and very peaceful.
 I recommend heading here first thing in the morning and spending an hour or so wandering the gardens.
-It opens at 8am (except for during Ramadan when it opens at 9am).
+It opens at 8:30am (except for during Ramadan when it opens later).

-Enjoy lunch near Jardin Majorelle (there is a cafe inside the gardens or some nice cafes nearby).
+Enjoy lunch near Jardin Majorelle (there is a cafe inside the gardens or a few nice restaurants nearby).
 Then take a taxi back to the Medina to Ben Youssef Madrasa.
 This beautiful building was once an Islamic college.
 It is named after the Almoravid sultan Ali ibn Yusuf.

 The Photography Museum is close to Ben Youssef and displays some great photographs of Marrakech 100 years ago, as well as some old footage.
 It also has a lovely roof terrace with great views of the Medina rooftops.